Description

 - Hoe

-In order to obtain the best results, it is recommended to integrate this intervention with other Soil and Water Conservation measures on lateral slopes, such as retention trenches or live barriers along the contour.
-Moreover, in order to improve the effectiveness of the stem cuttings barriers on moderate slopes, it is recommended to combine them with stone dams.
+- Fortification: To obtain the best results, it is recommended to integrate this intervention with other Soil and Water Conservation measures on lateral slopes, such as retention trenches or live barriers along the contour.
+Moreover, to improve the effectiveness of the stem-cutting barriers on moderate slopes, it is recommended to combine them with stone dams.

 Click here for a good step-by-step.